 This is when Women’s Health Issues became an interesting class.
 From where I was sitting, in my nest toward at the very back right on the room, I had the optimal view.

-There laid skinny Lily, under the umbrella of a very masculine police officer.
+There laid skin-and-bones Lily, under the shadow of a classic 1950s-macho police officer who, honestly, could have been a stripper.
 Behind them, a giant slide projection, listing the different ways to express sexuality including “masturbation, sex toys, heavy petting, oral sex, anal sex.”
-Filling out the scene there sat the frozen crowd of on-looking girls and two boys looking like they were in an accidental game of Where’s Waldo.
-Dr. Summerland stood, laughing nervously, as the granola bar-giver was advertising how her granola bar was indeed really good and we could all get one at Trader Joes.
+Then filling in the scene there sat the frozen crowd of female onlookers along with two boys who looked like they were in an accidental game of Where’s Waldo.
+Dr. Summerland stood, laughing nervously, as the granola bar donor was advertising how her granola bar was indeed really good and we could all get one just like it at Trader Joes.

-Because the police man wasn’t enough, the firefighters arrived soon after to continue care for a girl who was simply just sickened with boredom.
+Because the policeman wasn’t enough, the firefighters soon arrived to continue care for a girl who -and it was obvious to the rest of us- was simply just sickened with boredom.
 The situation ended up becoming so ridiculous that we abandoned the classroom and reset ourselves on the patch of grass outside for a pseudo-recess.

-What was an averagely mind-numbing day about kinky coitus in Women’s Health Issues had morphed into an embarrassing emergency, only to be resurrected by a delicious granola bar and followed by a grassy class discussion about secret menus at coffee shops.
+What was an averagely mind-numbing day about kinky coitus in Women’s Health Issues had morphed into an embarrassing emergency, only to be resurrected by a delicious granola bar, followed by a grassy class discussion about secret menus at coffee shops.

 If anyone is wondering, apparently Starbucks has a secret drink called The Undertow.